mpascucci/AST-image-processing/docs/index.md

 We have prepared a _Jupyter lab notebook_ to show ASTimp in action.
 Find here the [HTML version of this notebook](ASTimp Quick Start with python.html)

-The real notebook can be found in the `python module/jupyter-lab-example` folder.
+The real notebook can be found in the `python module/jupyter-lab-example` source folder.

 ## Getting the source code